rcrc0330/codefundo/README.md

     * First user will install the app.

-    * User will asked permission to allow using Real-Time GPS location while installing the app along with basic permissions.
+    * User will be asked permission to allow using Real-Time GPS location (while installing the app) along with basic permissions.

     * User will be required to provide basic details (during first time login) about him/her which will be shared with appropriate agencies in case of emergency.

-    * User will be asked to provide the list of contacts which will be sent the SOS during an emergency.
+    * User will be asked to provide the list of contacts which will be sent the SOS message during an emergency.

 ## What dataset(s) are we using
     *List of websites used for collecting data:-